 Decisions about special consideration, when it is or is not appropriate, is for each awarding organisation to make.
-Their decisions might be different for different qualifications and for different subjects.
+Their decisions might be different for different qualifications and for different subjects, depending on their specific policies.

 See also JCQ's guidance on special considerations